-ECME 117L: Curriculum Development and Implementation Practicum I. (2) This course provides opportunities for students to apply knowledge gained from Curriculum Development and Implementation I and develop skills in planning Developmentally appropriate learning experiences for young children from birth through age eight, including young children with special needs.
-Learning experiences will cover all content areas, including literacy, math, science, social studies, health/wellness, the arts, and adaptive skills for children, birth through age eight.
-Co-requisite: ECME 117.
 ECME 202: Introduction to Reading and Literacy Development.
+(3)

-(3) This course is designed to prepare early childhood professionals for promoting children's emergent literacy and reading development.
+This course is designed to prepare early childhood professionals for promoting children's emergent literacy and reading development.
 Through a developmental approach, the course addresses ways in which early childhood professionals can foster young children's phonemic awareness, literacy problem solving skills, fluency, vocabulary, comprehension, and language development.
 This course provides the foundation for early childhood professionals to become knowledgeable about literacy development in young children.
 An integrated language arts perspective and an interdisciplinary approach as it address's developing writing, reading, and oral language in the home and school contexts will be addressed.
 Instructional approaches and theory- and research-based strategies to support the emergent literacy and reading skills of native speakers and English language learners will be presented.

 ECME 217: Curriculum Development and Implementation II.
+(3)

-(3) This basic course focuses on the learning environment and the implementation of curriculum in early childhood programs.
+This basic course focuses on the learning environment and the implementation of curriculum in early childhood programs.
 Students will use their knowledge of content, developmentally appropriate practices, and language and culture to design and implement experiences and environments that promote optimal development and learning for children from birth through age 8, including children with special needs.
 Various curriculum models and teaching and learning strategies will be included.
 Co-requisite: ECME 217L.

 ECME 217L: Curriculum Development and Implementation Practicum II.
 (2) This course provides opportunities for students to apply knowledge gained from Curriculum Development and Implementation II and develop skills in planning learning environments and implementing curriculum in programs serving young children, birth through age eight, including those with special needs.
-Corequisite: ECME 217.

-ECME 220: Assessment of Children and Evaluation of Programs I. (3) This basic course familiarizes students with a variety of culturally appropriate assessment methods and instruments, including systematic observation.
-The course addresses the development and use of formative and summative program evaluation to ensure comprehensive quality of the total environment for children, families, and the community.
+Co-requisite: ECME 217.
+ECME 220: Assessment of Children and Evaluation of Programs of the total environment for children, families, and the community.
 Students will develop skills for evaluating the assessment process and involving other teachers, professionals and families in the process.
+ECME 230: Professionalism.
+(2) This course provides a broad-based orientation to the field of early care and education.
+Early childhood history, philosophy, ethics and advocacy are introduced.
+Basic principles of early childhood systems are explored.
+Multiple perspectives on early care and education are introduced.
+Professional responsibilities such as cultural responsiveness and reflective practice are examined.

+I. (3) This basic course familiarizes students with a variety of culturally appropriate assessment methods and instruments, including systematic observation.
+The course addresses the development and use of formative and summative program evaluation to ensure comprehensive quality